Tinks18/Go-Gym/README.md

 **Navigation Menu**

-The Navigation contains links for Home, Bookings and has allauth options.
+The Navigation contains links for Home, My Schedule and has allauth options.

 The following navigation items are available on all pages:
   * Home -> index.html - Visible to all
-  * Bookings (Drop Down):
+  * Schedule :
-    * Manage Bookings -> managebookings.html - Visible to logged in users
+    * My Schedule -> get_schedule.html - Visible to logged in users
-    * New Booking -> booking.html - Visible to logged in users
+    * My Schedule -> add_slot.html - Visible to logged in users
-  * Schedules (Drop Down):
-    * View Booking -> bookings.html - Visible to all
-    * Create Booking -> create_booking.html - Visible to user
+    * My Schedule -> edit_slot.html - Visible to logged in users
-    * Manage Booking -> managebookings- Visible to user
   * Login -> login.html - Visible to logged out users
   * Register -> signup.html - Visible to logged out users
   * Logout -> logout.html - Visible to logged in users